zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 $$in' = 4 \cdot q' + 6 \mod p'.$$

 The problem comes from the potential overflow of `quotient * q`.
-If that product is larger or equal than `p`, then it will be reduced modulo `p`.
-To avoid this, we need to introduce an upper bound on the quotient so as to enforce that it doesn't overflow.
+If that product is larger than or equal to `p`, then it will be reduced modulo `p`.
+To avoid this, we need to introduce an upper bound on the quotient so as to enforce that the product doesn't overflow.
 The following code introduces such a constraint:

 ```
 template Mod(q) {